spacejam/seaslug/README.md

-puke may become a language that encourages users to write code that is usable by others and respectful to themselves by providing superior scheduling and concurrency facilities to what is generally available in current industrial languages.
+puke may become a language that encourages users to write code that is usable by others and respectful to themselves by providing superior scheduling and concurrency facilities compared to what is generally available in current industrial languages.

 ##### puke should be an ideal language for building